Artificial Intelligence and Dual Contract: Introduction

 To clarify the basic contribution of this paper, we start by comparing the following concepts

-\begin{itemize} \item \textbf{Classical Principal-Agent Problem} is a well-studied issue in economics and contract theory.
-It arises when one side (the principal) delegates decision-making authority to another side (the agent).
-The principal provides the resources and capital for the project, while the agent is responsible for completing it.
-Incentives must be set by the principal to ensure that the project is completed efficiently and effectively.
-This two-sided problem has been studied extensively in the literature and applied to various areas.
+\begin{itemize} \item \textbf{Classical Principal-agent Problem}, a paradigmatic issue in economics and contract theory, arises when one party (the principal) cedes decision-making authority to another (the agent).
+This fundamental asymmetry occurs when the principal provides the requisite resources and capital for a project, while the agent is tasked with its execution.
+The principal must therefore design incentives to ensure that the project is completed in an efficient and effective manner.
+This two-sided problem has been extensively examined in the literature, with applications in diverse fields, and remains a cornerstone of economic theory.